emilhe/dash-extensions-docs/sections/enrich.md

     ServersideOutputTransform(),  # enable use of ServersideOutput objects NoOutputTransform(),  # enable callbacks without output
-    BlockingCallbackTransform(),  # makes it possible to skip callback invocations while a callback is running LogTransform()  # makes it possible to write log messages to a Dash component ])
+    BlockingCallbackTransform(),  # makes it possible to skip callback invocations while a callback is running ])
 ```